dlmacedo/starter-academic/content/home/demo.md

  css_class = ""
 +++

-Welcome to our **Deep Learning Course**!!!
+Welcome to our **Artificial Intelligence Course**!!!

-Follow the [Deep Learning Course](courses/deeplearning/) for code, slides, and additional resorces.
+Follow the [Artificial Intelligence Course](courses/deeplearning/) for code, slides, and additional resorces.

 This is the syllabus for the 2020 iteration of the course: